slavipande/Portfolio/mkdocs-enable-blogging.md

 In [Meta-Data](https://www.mkdocs.org/user-guide/writing-your-docs/#meta-data), I saw that the values of any metadata keys-value pairings can be displayed on the page or used to control the page rendering.
 In addition, I learned from [Using metadata in templates](https://squidfunk.github.io/mkdocs-material/reference/#using-metadata-in-templates) and [Overriding blocks](https://squidfunk.github.io/mkdocs-material/customization/#overriding-blocks) that there are different blocks in the page template files that can be extended and overwritten.
 For this purpose, I did the following:

 - Found that the `content` block is the part of the HTML template responsible for the page content.
 - Followed the instructions to override the `content` block and pasted the blogging-capabilities HTML code in it.
 This way I created a customized `main.html` that had a `content` block overriding the default one.
-However, the values in it were still hardcoded.
-We had to replace all hardcoded values in the current `content` block in `main.html` so that for each particular page the values should be populated from the metadata - `author`, `author_gh_user`, `read_time`, `publish_date`.
+However, the values in it were still hard-coded.
+We had to replace all hard-coded values in the current `content` block in `main.html` so that for each particular page the values should be populated from the metadata - `author`, `author_gh_user`, `read_time`, `publish_date`.

     ```yaml
     ---